aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Scorpion.md

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
 HardMode being true does the following changes:

-- In the bould throw move, the time the boulder takes to reach its target changes to 46.0 frames from 61.0 frames
+- In the boulder throw move, the time the boulder takes to reach its target changes to 46.0 frames from 61.0 frames

 ## Move selection
 3 moves are possible: